kaffarell/id-parser/README.md

 External file with variable names, so the customer can safely and easily set deeper settings for your product.

 ## How to use
+### Getting Values:
-Example on how to use the parser:
+Example on how to read with the parser:

     #include<stdio.h>
     #include"parser.h"